 There are many different types of cancer treatment.
 The most well-known are radiotherapy and chemotherapy.
 These both carry the possibility of damaging fertility.
 Other less well-known types of treatment can also carry this hazard.
 Is it possible to protect yourself from this unwanted side effect?
 In many cases, it is.
 Let’s look at some of the options.

 Which cancer treatments can affect fertility?

 Many types of cancer treatment can have an effect, either temporarily or permanently, on a woman’s fertility.
 This is because the ovaries contain a finite number of follicles which gradually reduce over a woman’s life.
 The most common cancer treatments accelerate the reduction of these follicle numbers and can also prevent them from maturing.
-As a result, the ovaries are unable to regenerate, this can lead to premature ovarian failure (also known as early menopause).
+As a result, the ovaries are unable to regenerate.
+This can lead to premature ovarian failure (also known as early menopause).

-There are many fertility preservation options.
-The one which is appropriate for an individual patient depends on the nature of the cancer and on a number of other factors such as their age, general health and underlying fertility status.
-Only a medical practitioner with an understanding of the implications of the treatment, and expertise in fertility protection measures, can recommend the right choice for each particular case.
+There are many fertility preservation options to you before cancer treatment.
+The right one depends on your individual case, the nature of your cancer diagnosis, plus a number of other factors such as age and fertility status.
+A medical practitioner with an understanding of cancer treatment and fertility preservation can recommend the right choice for your case.

 At IVI, we have worked for many years to offer cancer patients a way to preserve their fertility.
 This means that they can focus on their treatment with peace of mind, with the option of having a baby in the future.
 With every fertility treatment, we offer counselling services to support you through the process and soothe any worries you have.

 If you, your partner or a loved one have been affected by these issues, we are here to help.
 If you would like to speak to us, just complete our online contact form and we will be in touch.